Plot & Creation: Madama Butterfly

 The play Madame Butterfly by David Belasco

 David Belasco was a Broadway impresario and playwright whose innovations in theater technology, including the use of spotlights and variations in colored lighting, were groundbreaking for the age.
-His 1900 stage play Madame Butterfly was based on a short story by John Luther Long, which itself was modeled after the novel Madame Chrysanthème by Pierre Loti.
+His 1900 stage play Madame Butterfly was based on an 1898 short story by the American writer and lawyer John Luther Long, which itself was modeled after the 1887 novel Madame Chrysanthème by Pierre Loti.
 Drawing on his experience as a French naval officer, Loti structured Madame Chrysanthème as a semi-autobiographical work detailing his service in Nagasaki and dalliance with a local “temporary wife.”
-Loti’s works are typically set in exotic locales in the Near or Far East and frequently explore the conflict between romantic distractions and duty.
-Long’s short story similarly features a lieutenant in the U.S. navy who marries a young geisha and then leaves her.
-Both Loti and Belasco have Butterfly communicate in a primitive, pidgin English.
-Unlike its literary predecessors, Puccini’s Madama Butterfly casts its heroine in a fully sympathetic light, free from the caricature that mars Loti, Long, and Belasco’s works.
+Loti’s works are typically set in exotic locales in the Middle East and Asia and frequently explore the conflict between romantic distractions and duty.
+Since it is structured as a first-person account, Madame Chrystanthème is largely told from the perspective of its narrator and gives little thought to the experience and consciousness of its titular character.

 The Story

-Act I: Japan, early 20th century
+Japan, early 20th century

-Lieutenant B.F.
-Pinkerton of the U.S. Navy inspects a house overlooking Nagasaki harbor that he is leasing from Goro, a marriage broker.
+Lieutenant Benjamin Franklin Pinkerton of the U.S. Navy inspects a house overlooking Nagasaki harbor that he is leasing from Goro, a marriage broker.
 The house comes with three servants and a geisha wife named Cio-Cio-San, known as Madame Butterfly.
 The lease runs for 999 years, subject to monthly renewal.
 The American consul Sharpless arrives breathless from climbing the hill.
 Pinkerton describes his philosophy of the fearless Yankee roaming the world in search of experience and pleasure.
 He is not sure whether his feelings for the young girl are love or a whim, but he intends to go through with the marriage ceremony.
 Sharpless warns him that the girl may view the marriage differently, but Pinkerton brushes off such concerns and says that someday he will take a “real,” American wife.
 He offers the consul whiskey and proposes a toast.
 Cio-Cio-San is heard climbing the hill with her friends for the ceremony.
 In casual conversation after the formal introduction, she admits her age, 15, and explains that her family was once prominent but lost its position, and she has had to earn her living as a geisha.
 Her relatives arrive and gossip about the marriage.
-Cio-Cio-San shows Pinkerton her very few possessions, and quietly tells him she has been to the Christian mission and will embrace her husband’s religion.
+Cio-Cio-San shows Pinkerton her very few possessions and quietly tells him she has been to the Christian mission and will embrace her husband’s religion.
 The Imperial Commissioner reads the marriage agreement, and the relatives congratulate the couple.
-Suddenly, a threatening voice is heard from afar—it is the Bonze, Cio-Cio-San’s uncle, a priest.
+Suddenly, a threatening voice is heard from afar—it is the Bonze, a priest and Cio-Cio-San’s uncle.
 He curses the girl for going to the Christian mission and rejecting her ancestral religion.
 Pinkerton orders the guests to leave, and as they go, the Bonze and the shocked relatives denounce Cio-Cio-San.
 Pinkerton tries to console her with sweet words.
 She is helped by Suzuki into her wedding kimono, and she joins Pinkerton in the house.

 Three years have passed, and Cio-Cio-San awaits her husband’s return.
-Suzuki prays to the gods for help, but Cio-Cio-San berates her for believing in lazy Japanese gods rather than in Pinkerton’s promise to return one day.
+Suzuki prays to the gods for help, but Cio-Cio-San berates her for believing in “lazy” Japanese gods rather than in Pinkerton’s promise to return one day.
 Sharpless appears with a letter from Pinkerton, but before he can read it to Cio-Cio-San, Goro arrives with the latest potential husband for her, the wealthy Prince Yamadori.
-Cio-Cio-San politely serves the guests tea but insists she is not available for marriage—her American husband has not deserted her.
+Cio-Cio-San politely serves the guests tea but insists she is not available for marriage, insisting that her American husband has not deserted her.
 She dismisses Goro and Yamadori.
 Sharpless attempts to read Pinkerton’s letter, but Cio-Cio-San keeps interrupting him with questions.
 He then asks her what she would do if Pinkerton never came back.
 With dark foreboding, she responds that she could do one of two things: go back to her life as a geisha, or better yet, die.
 Sharpless suggests that perhaps Cio-Cio-San should reconsider Yamadori’s offer.
-“And this?” asks the outraged Cio-Cio-San, showing the consul her small son.
+“And this?” asks the outraged Cio-Cio-San, revealing to the consul her small son.
 Sharpless is too upset to tell her more of the letter’s contents.
 He leaves, promising to tell Pinkerton of the child.
 A cannon shot is heard in the harbor announcing the arrival of a ship.
 Cio-Cio-San and Suzuki take a telescope to the terrace and read the name of Pinkerton’s ship.
 Overjoyed, Cio-Cio-San joins Suzuki in strewing the house with flower petals from the garden.
-Night falls, and Cio-Cio-San, Suzuki, and the child settle into a vigil watching over the harbor.
+Night falls, and Cio-Cio-San, Suzuki, and the child settle into a vigil, watching over the harbor.

 Dawn breaks, and Suzuki insists that Cio-Cio-San get some sleep.
 Cio-Cio-San carries the child into another room.
 Sharpless appears with Pinkerton and Kate, Pinkerton’s new wife.
 Suzuki realizes who the American woman is and agrees to help break the news to Cio-Cio-San.
 Pinkerton is overcome with guilt and runs from the scene, pausing to remember his days in the little house.
 Cio-Cio-San rushes in hoping to find Pinkerton—only to find Kate instead.
 Grasping the situation, she agrees to give up the child but insists Pinkerton return for him.
-Dismissing everyone, Butterfly takes out the dagger with which her father committed suicide, choosing to die with honor rather than live in shame.
-She is interrupted momentarily when the child comes in, but Butterfly says goodbye to him and blindfolds him.
-She stabs herself as Pinkerton calls her name.
+Dismissing everyone, Cio-Cio-San takes out the dagger with which her father committed suicide, choosing to die with honor rather than live in shame.
+She is interrupted momentarily when the child comes in, but she says goodbye to him and blindfolds him.
+She stabs herself as Pinkerton cries out her name.

 Who’s Who